- Top Rated New York City Divorce Attorney

 How Is Child Support Determined?

-In New York, child support is usually calculated using the New York child support formula.
-The New York government website provides an online calculator that can be used to determine the exact amount of child support you are responsible for.
+In New York, support is usually calculated using the New York child support formula.
+The New York government website provides an online calculator that can be used to determine the exact amount of support you are responsible for.

 The formula factors in the proportion of each parent’s total income along with predetermined ratios required to be dedicated to child support.
 The following is a brief breakdown of each step of the formula.